-In 1492, King Ferdinand decided that all Spanish Jews should be banned from Spain.
-Approximately 150,000 Jews were forced to leave Spain.
+Spanish Jews should be banned from Spain.
+Approximately 150,000 Jews were forced to leave Spain.31

-Similar persecutions, pogroms, evictions, and abuses were levelled at the Jewish communities throughout Europe and the Middle East throughout Christian history.
-This example of the Spanish Inquisition is just one of a seemingly endless list - most of which were committed by so-called Christians and the so-called church, all under the banner of Christ.
+Similar persecutions, pogroms, evictions, and abuses were leveled at the Jewish communities throughout Europe and the Middle East throughout Christian history.
+This example of the Spanish Inquisition is just one of a seemingly endless list - most of which were committed by so-called Christians and the so-called Church, all under the banner of Christ.
 If you doubt this, do a simple online search of the history of anti-Semitism.
 You will be amazed at the abuse and persecution the Jews have had to put up with throughout Christian history.
-In fact, the way so-called Christians have treated Israel throughout history makes the Muslim treatment of Israel look friendly.
+In fact, the way so-called Christians have treated Israel throughout history makes the Muslim treatment of Israel look friendly.32 With this in mind, it's easy to understand the Jews' animosity towards Christianity after dealing with this kind of treatment for two thousand years.
+But this treatment was not limited to the Roman Catholic Church.